LuisCR91/Greenslate-code-challenge/README.md

 Step 8.
 Enter your password on the password field. / Expected result: The password is entered.
 Step 9.
 Re-enter your password on the Password confirm field. / The password is confirmed.
 Step 10.
 Check the box that states "I have read and agree to the Privacy Policy. / Expected result: I have read and agree to the Privacy Policy box is checked.
 Step 11.
-Click on the Continue button. / Expected Result: "Your account has been created! message is displayed on the screen and the account is created, having the using ready to login to the website.
+Click on the Continue button. / Expected Result: "Your account has been created! message is displayed on the screen and the account is created, having the user ready to login to the website.

 --Test scenario #2 -- Add a new product to cart --